 I am interested in the description and documentation of Australian Aboriginal languages; linguistic typology; morphology and syntax; variation and change.
 I also have an interest in digital methods for the development of corpora of under-documented languages.

 My PhD project is an intergenerational study of Pitjantjatjara, as spoken at Pukatja (Ernabella) in the Anangu Pitjantjatjara Yankunytjatjara Lands in South Australia.
 Pitjantjatjara is spoken as a first language across many communities in central Australia.
 However, like all Aboriginal languages it is under constant pressure from English.
 I am researching several topics in the language’s phonology, morphology, and syntax, with particular attention to variation and young people’s language.
 These include phonetic/phonological variation, verbal inflection, case-marking, negation, and possession.
 The recordings made for this project are in the process of being archived with PARADISEC.
+You can read a bit about my PhD experience in this interview.

 I have tutored and/or guest lectured in: